 There are plenty of smoking devices to choose from.

 If you enjoy smoking roll-ups, then joints or blunts might be the right choice for you.
 Joints are roll-ups filled up with cannabis flower (usually broken down with a grinder) and rolled up in a rolling paper.
-Blunts are rolled up in a tobacco or hemp leaf, or can be served in the form of a cigar that has been hollowed out and then stuffed with cannabis.
+Blunts are usually rolled up in a tobacco or hemp leaf.
+They come in the form of a cigar that has been hollowed out and then stuffed with cannabis.
 If you do not know how to roll, worry not.
 We sell pre-rolled blunts and joints for those of you who don’t want to roll themselves.

 Hand pipes are the most popular smoking tool for people who don’t like joints and blunts.
-They can be as discrete or as expressive as you want them to be, and their ease of use makes pipes excellent tools for people who want to try something fun and new.
+They can be as discrete or as expressive as you want them to be.
+Their ease of use makes pipes excellent tools for people who want to try something fun and new.